apache/www-site/content/foundation/faq.md

 - How to: Look up the owner of an IP address<small>(such as 10.0.35.147): [https://ws.arin.net/whois/](https://ws.arin.net/whois/).
 ARIN (Registered Internet Numbers) database (tells you who owns an IP address, such as 10.0.35.147, or which other database to query if the address is assigned outside the USA).

+### You think your IP address has been blocked
+Follow the instructions on this page: [https://infra.apache.org/contact.html](https://infra.apache.org/contact.html).

 ## Marketing

 ### Can I refer to an individual or organization as the "founder" or "creator" of an ASF project?